communitytechnology/communitytechnology.github.io/index.md

 <p style="font-size:1.2em;">A collective resource for <span class="small-caps">
 digital stewardship</span>, <span class="small-caps">digital justice</span> and <span class="small-caps">community infrastructure</span>. </p>
 <p>These resources emphasize self-governance, participatory learning, collaborative design and sustainability.
-As we learn and new people contribute, these resources will grow and change over time and we welcome contributions. </p>
+As we learn and new people contribute, these resources will grow and change over time and we welcome <a href="contributions.html">contributions</a>.</p>

 <div class="grid home-width">